Your Personal Cooking Revolution

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)

 The speed of the boom and bust in restaurants has been alarming to behold.
 They went from being the biggest growth industry, along with hotels and so on, to being in real trouble from a financial point of view.
-One shudders to think what the industry looks like in a year if this inflation continues, particularly with wholesale prices.
+One shudders to think what the industry will look like in a year if this inflation continues, particularly with wholesale prices.
 As it is, wholesale prices are up now for four months straight.

 We all want to support our local eating establishments.
 But with all economic issues, the question is: at what cost?
 At some point, you will likely replace your routine of going out to eat with meals made at home.
-This is sad from a business point of view but probably ever-more necessary for household finances.
+This is sad from a business point of view but probably ever more necessary for household finances.

 The point is simple, however.
 Eating at home instead of out can be a real delight.
 But it will likely require a change in your habits.
-Learning to cook can be fun, especially when you free yourself from the bondage of recipe books and instead make due with what you have.
+Learning to cook can be fun, especially when you free yourself from the bondage of recipe books and instead make do with what you have.
 You might be surprised at how many great meals you can make with just what you have in your cupboard and refrigerator.

 If it really comes down to it, we all need to eat more healthily and with a consciousness on weight and fitness.
 The American diet is truly awful.
-The means to fix it is not with more pizzas and frozen meals but the fresh stuff that you find around the edges of the grocery store.
+The means to fix it is not with more pizzas and frozen meals but with the fresh stuff that you find around the edges of the grocery store.
 You might also consider other shopping sources, not always the store that plays fancy music but maybe the store with cardboard boxes sitting around that smells like a warehouse.
 It’s all the same once you get it home.

 There are ways to preserve a good lifestyle even in hard times.
 It starts with a focus on food.
-Giving up the restaurants can be hard but you might find that doing so will create better habits in the long run.
+Giving up the restaurants can be hard, but you might find that doing so will create better habits in the long run.

 In any case, the economics of our times might require change.
 My heart breaks for the sufferings of the industry of food away from home.
 But a bit of correction here can do us all some good.